rsksmart/devportal-1.0/rif/scheduler/sdk.md

 This is the official sdk for the [OneShootScheduler](https://github.com/rsksmart/rif-scheduler-contracts) smart contract.

-This sdk gives you the ability to interact with the `OneShootScheduler` contract in a more simple way.
+This SDK gives you the ability to interact with the `OneShootScheduler` contract in a more simple way.

 ## Getting Started